 - (I) Personal Accounts:- It includes all those accounts which are related to any person i.e. Individuals, firms, companies, Banks etc. This can further classified into three categories:- - 1.
 Natural Persons : All the accounts of human beings/ Persons are included such Ram A/C, Shyam A/c etc. - 2.
-Artificial Persons : This includes all such accounts which are treated as persons in the eyes of law & have separate leagal entity such as Reliance Ltd., XYZ Ltd. - 3.
-Representative Persons : This includes all such accounts which represents some persons such as Capital (Represent Owner) Outstanding Salary (Represent Employee) - (II) Impersonal Accounts:- It includes all those accounts which are not related to any person this can be classified as :- - 1.
-Real Accounts : Under this all accounts related to assets are included (except Debtors).
-These can be Tangible i.e. Machinery, Furniture .
-Building, Cash etc. and Intangible I.e. Goodwill, Trade Mark, Patents copy Rights etc.

-2. Nominal Accounts : This includes all the accounts related to Expenses/Losses & Incomes / Gains e.g. Salary, Rent, Commission received etc. They are used to record the transaction in the books of accounts.
+Artificial Persons : This includes all such accounts which are treated as persons in the eyes of law and have separate legal entity such as Reliance Ltd., Banks, etc. - 3.
+Representative Persons : This includes all such accounts which represents some persons such as Capital (Represent Owner) Outstanding Salary (Represent Employee) - (II) Impersonal Accounts: It includes all those accounts which are not related to any person this can be classified as :- - Real Accounts : Under this all accounts related to assets are included (except Debtors Bank).
+These can be Tangible i.e. Machinery, Furniture.
+Building, Cash etc. and Intangible I.e. Goodwill, Trade Mark, Patents copy Rights etc. - 2.
+Nominal Accounts : This includes all the accounts related to Expenses / Losses and Incomes / Gains e.g. Salary, Rent, Commission received etc. They are used to record the transaction in the books of accounts.

-Rules of Debit/Credit under Traditional Approach
+B. Rules of Debit/Credit under Traditional Approach

 Classification of Accounts Rules of Dr./ Cr.
-Personal Accounts (All Debit the receiver.
-Credit the Giver PersonalAccounts) RealAccount Debit what Comes In, Credit what Goes Out NominalAccount Debit all Losses/Expenses, Credit all Income / Gains.
+Personal Accounts (All Personal Accounts) Debit the receiver.
+Credit the Giver RealAccount Debit what comes in, Credit what goes out.
+NominalAccount Debit all losses / expenses, Credit all incomes / gains.